dhruvmkolhe/PredictIQ/README.md

-# PredictIQ - Customer Insight & Prediction Dashboard
+# PredictIQ - Customer Insight & Prediction Dashboard - Deprecated

 PredictIQ is a full-stack machine learning application designed to provide real-time customer analytics and predictions.
 It leverages various machine learning models to analyze customer behavior, churn probability, and segmentation.